Facebooktwitterredditpinterestlinkedintumblr

 • Begin by typing in the Command Prompt under the Search icon.
 You can do that by hitting the Windows + S key.

-• You need to click Yes and allow the application to make some changes on the device if prompted by the user account control (UAC).
+• You need to click Yes and allow the application to make changes on the device if prompted by the user account control (UAC).
 It is needed to enable the launching of the software.

 • netsh winsock